Lullabot/information-security-policy/physical/lost-devices.md

 ### iOS and Mac Devices

 For an Apple device, there's a handy tracking utility that can help you either locate the lost device, or, in the event of a theft, wipe the device's memory so that your data is safe.
 Part of the iCloud services offered by Apple includes the "Find My iPhone" app available for iOS devices and on MacOS.

 On iOS, visit Settings -> iCloud and make sure you turn on "Find My iPhone".
 Next, download the Find iPhone app that's free from the app store so you can view your devices on a map.
 This app will also allow you to remotely wipe a device that is no longer safely in your possession.
 If your device is stolen, you may also be able to see where the thief has taken it.

 On the Mac, go to System Preferences -> iCloud and make sure you enable the "Find my Mac" option so that your desktop machine will also be protected in this manner.

+The Apple support site has more information about how to use [Find My Phone and Find My Mac](https://support.apple.com/en-us/HT205362) features.

 On both iOS and OS X you can put contact info on the lock screen.
 On iOS, you need to either use a provisioning profile, jailbreak, or [use an app to burn info into an image](http://www.cnet.com/how-to/how-to-add-emergency-contact-info-to-your-iphone-lock-screen/).
 For OS X, it's under "Security & Privacy" in System Preferences.
 Make sure your phone number or email isn't only accessible on your phone!

 ### What to do when you've lost a device

 Figuring out appropriate next steps for this can be pretty complicated.
 As well, being distributed makes us an easier target for impersonation attacks.
 We should assume we are not concerned about nation-state level attacks; if Chinese sponsored attackers try to get into a client (think Sony and North Korea) through us, we're probably subject to zero-days and the like.

+Finding your lost device is the first step to figuring out how much you need to do to make sure everything remains secure.

 #### Is there a realistic security issue, or just a lost device?